1. The Disease Definition

 E. Prevention of Exposure

 Primary control should focus on inhalation.
 Inhaled cadmium is more readily absorbed into the body than is ingested cadmium.
-Intake of cadmium by ingestion and skin absorption are considered to be of relatively less importance in occupational settings.
+Intake of cadmium by ingestion and skin absorption are considered to be of relatively less importance in occupational settings, but steps should be taken to prevent the transfer of cadmium on skin or clothing to outside of the workplace (take-home exposure).

 2. Reporting Criteria